 The function of the licensing division is the issuance of new and renewal of licenses, permits, and registrations.
-Licenses and controlled substance registrations are issued to pharmacists and students.
+Licenses and controlled substance registrations are issued to pharmacist and students.
 All persons working in a pharmacy as a pharmacy technician are issued registrations.
-All pharmacies (both in-state facility permits (wholesalers b o t h non-resident), hospitals, drug and in out of state), home/health hospices, nursing homes, physician dispensing, and pharmacy benefit managers (PBM), medical equipment suppliers, and controlled substances are issued licenses, permits, and registrations.
+All pharmacies (both in-state and nonresident), hospitals, drug facility permits (in-state and non-resident), home/health hospices, nursing homes, physician dispensing, pharmacy benefit managers (PBM), medical equipment suppliers, and controlled substances are issued licenses, permits, and registrations.
 The number of licenses and registrations issued exceeds 20,000 annually.
-Marijuana dispensaries. and pill presses will also receive licensure if passed. encapsulators,